Sean Lowe Pokes Fun At His ‘Bachelor’ Journey As He Rewatches His Season With His Wife Catherine Giudici

 The Season 17 star of the ABC franchise was the focus of The Bachelor: The Greatest Seasons — Ever, ABC’s clip show replacement for the still-on-hiatus upcoming season of The Bachelorette.
 The three-hour special showed Sean’s season of the ABC dating show in a condensed format.

 Ahead of The Bachelor special, Sean took to Twitter to tell fans that he would be ending his self-imposed break from the social media platform to “roast” himself as he watched his season play out once again.
-The reality star added that it only seemed fair since he has been roasting other members of the franchise for years.
+The reality star added that it only seemed fair, since he had been roasting other members of the franchise for years.

 As his season replayed, Sean commented on his romantic encounters with some of the other women he dated on the show as he awkwardly watched with his wife.